Pranta78/SwarmPrompt/README.md

 #### 💡Tips for Usage

-The number of iteration and the population size effect the performance of EvoPrompt.
+The number of iteration and the population size effect the performance of EvoPrompt/SwampPrompt.
 There exists a trade-off between the cost and the performance.
 For relative simple tasks, a size of 10 and 10 iterative steps are enough, or even less.
 While for complex tasks, a larger population with diversity is required.

 #### 🔢 Arguments